-- The new emergency department will be double in size, with more exam and patient rooms.
+- The new emergency department will be larger, with more exam and patient rooms.

-- The new critical care department, which will house the Intensive Care Unit, Coronary Care Unit, and Intermediate Care Unit, will have larger patient rooms, more privacy and new, separate spaces for families.
+- The new critical care department will house the Intensive Care Unit, Coronary Care Unit, and Intermediate Care Unit.
+It will provide larger patient rooms, more privacy and new, separate spaces for families.

 - Nine new OR suites are being built as part of the new Clinical Services Building at the Cape Breton Regional Hospital.
 The new ORs will allow new ways of delivering surgeries.

 - Two, new 36 bed units with larger rooms that will offer privacy and comfort to patients and families.

 - Part of the Clinical Services Building, the new Maternal and Newborn Services unit will provide a more supportive, private and comfortable space for patients, parents and families.

 - The unit will maintain key adjacencies to the new operating rooms.